PaulSamways/site/resume/index.md

 Responsible for:

-* Development of their Continuous Integration product, ContinuaCI.
+* Development of their continuous integration product, ContinuaCI.
 * Involved in a wide range of business decisions including pricing, licensing, marketing and sales of "shrink wrapped software".
 * Maintaining an in-house e-commerce application which included porting to the DotNetNuke platform.
 * Taking over the design & development of an existing ASP.NET Web-Forms project to the point where the product was released and then continued supporting the product for over 3 major versions.